josesamos/geogenr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Converted the DESCRIPTION title to tittle case.
+* Added a link to the used webservices to the description field of the DESCRIPTION file.

+* Put functions which download data in \donttest{}.

+* Eliminated options(warn=-1) when used.

-* Changed the external data to reduce the packet size.
+* Also, I have removed the external data that is not strictly necessary for tests and examples to reduce the size of the package.

-* Updated the examples, vignettes, and test to use the new external data.